Sk-Azraf-Sami/Learn-Git/README.md

 <br>
 <br>

 ### I deleted my repo from local but I upload it to github before deleting.
-Now when I clone, I get only main branch but I want to get back all branch in my local device.
+Now when I clone, I get only main branch but I want to get back all branches in my local device.
 <br>
 If you have deleted the local copy of your Git repository but it still exists on GitHub, you can clone the repository again and fetch all the branches.
 By default, when you clone a repository, it only clones the default branch (usually "main" or "master").
 To fetch all branches, you can follow these steps: